craftingcity/The-Known-World/README.md

 #### Non-Coalition Entities
 ##### Dwarven Kingdoms
 The Dwarven Kingdoms of Alaturmen are a proud group of independent communities that answer to their King.
-These communities all generally award Lawful Neutrality in their culture, especially so, for example, in the cases of the common evasion of the steep Actstow Property Taxes or the cultural isolationism of Mountain Hall.
+These communities share a culture of Lawful Neutrality.
+- The Suremantle clan rule [[Mountain Hall]]; a near isolationist group from the [[Deakred Range]]
+- The Actstow clan rule the [[Actstow Hills]] as a bastion of wealth and community dearly intertwined with [[#Cenva Minyo]]
+- The Jammu clan rule the [[Grumbling Hills]] and some of the surrounding area under [[The Democratic Combine of Peoples]]

 **Ability Score Increase.** Your Strength score increases by 1, and your Constitution score increases by 1.
 **Languages.** You know at least these two languages; [[Dwarven (language)]] and one "common" language of your choice.